Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

-No, what makes it really bad is the fact that Xanatos, the man who has troupes named after his cleverness just stands their, helplessly hugging his wife and son.
-Unable to think of anyway to protect his child.
+No, what makes it really bad is the fact that Xanatos, the man who has tropes named after his cleverness just stands there, feeling helpless against this overwhelming supernatural force.

 Yeah yeah, I know we don't consider the Goliath Chronicles canon.
 But c'mon, who didn't shed a tear at the ending to Genesis Undone?

 Thailog: I know, I know.
 So much to say, so little time.
 Before I go, I have a something for you Goliath.
 Courtesy of the good doctor.
 How I, how I did enjoy... causing you grief...